Walterboro Water Tower – Walterboro, South Carolina

 South Carolina | SC Picture Project | Colleton County Photos | Walterboro Water Tower

-The Walterboro Water Tower is a standpipe tower located in historic downtown Walterboro.
+The Walterboro Water Tower is a standpipe tower – or freestanding pipe providing water to an area – located in historic downtown Walterboro.
 Completed in 1915, this 133-foot tower provides the city with 100,000 gallons of water — it also serves as one of Colleton County‘s most interesting landmarks.

 This tower, the Belton Standpipe in Anderson County, and the standpipe in Allendale are the only standpipe towers in the state.
-The lower portion of the tower was used as the city’s jail for a short time in the early 1900s.
-Later, the jail cells were offered to stranded travelers in need of a place to stay for the night.
+The lower portion of the tower was used as the city’s jail for a short time in the early 1900s, according to local lore.
+It is said that later, the jail cells were offered to stranded travelers in need of a place to stay for the night.

 The water tower is included in the Walterboro Historic District, which was added to the National Register of Historic Places in 1980.

 Walterboro Water Tower Info

 Address: North Memorial Avenue at East Washington Street, Walterboro, SC 29488

 Walterboro Water Tower Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Walterboro Water Tower, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!